 Reasons Why Mom Might Need to Hand Express

-- To tempt your baby onto the breast.
-Some milk can be hand expressed and placed on your nipple or on your baby's lips.
+- To tempt your baby onto the breast, some milk can be hand expressed and placed on your nipple or your baby's lips.

 - Some mothers cannot afford a breast pump.

-- Being away from your baby for a few hours.
+- It allows a mother to be away from the baby for a few hours.